It’s a common cliché, in the world of travel writing…

 That’s the real shit.

-The fact is, while tourists are out seeing the sights, a lot of locals are at work, struggling to get by on 1000€ a month.
+The fact is, while tourists are out seeing the sights, most of the locals are at work, struggling to get by on 1000€ a month.

 That’s probably not what you think of as vacation.
 So feel free to live it up while you’re here too.